Mulletware/redux-astroglide/README.md

 ## Plugins

-Astroglide ships with a handful of plugins you can use for things like typechecking and data persistence:
+Astroglide comes with plugins you can use for typechecking, data persistence and custom value and state setters:

 ```jsx
 // Login/slice.js